You’re a smart person. And you’re a stickler for style.

 You don’t want visitors pinching and zooming to see your poetic words and pictures.
 It must be a good experience.

-Since you’re getting a premium blank canvas to start your designs on, you’d expect to pay the price of a Montblanc Meisterstuck Solitaire Malachite Mechanical Pencil (affiliate link).
+Since you’re getting a premium blank canvas to start your designs on, you’d expect to pay the price of this insanely expensive personal tool.

 You don’t have to pay the earth to get a beautiful website that’s also practical.

-Woo prospects into doing business with you by getting a Bay Marketing Co website.
+Woo prospects into doing business with you by getting a website from me.

 It looks great on computer screens, tablets and mobile devices and best of all, it lets you connect with clients and prospects on three platforms: email, search engines and social media.

-Book a consultation to get a marketing package that’ll help your architect firm excell online.
+Book a consultation to get a marketing package that’ll help your architect firm excel online.